It's Not Always Oil: How Shared Services Can Become a Career of Choice for Gulf Nationals

 How to develop a Shared Services organization: rationale, change levers, and implementation

-How the restructuring of traditional back office activities can develop a platform for new roles, new skills and progressive careers
+Restructuring traditional back office activities develops a platform for new roles, new skills and progressive careers

 When I introduce myself to an organization as an Advisor on Shared Services, I often get puzzled looks or a cold handshake in response.
 This is not surprising, since the term “Shared Services” is often viewed apprehensively by executives, managers and employees alike.